Jess Meyer

 Jordan Whitlow

-they/them- is thrilled to be joining this incredible team for The Prom.
-They are excited to be back at Wheelock after interpreting The SpongeBob Musical.
-Their other theatre interpreting credits [...]
+-they/ them- is thrilled to be joining this incredible team for Charlotte’s Web.
+They are excited to be back at Wheelock after interpreting Annie, Leonardo!, The Prom, and The Spongebob Musical. [...]

 Rainy Leigh